Clutchbacon08/cca_workflow/README.md

-# Medical Nexus Workflow Python Starter
+# Medical Nexus Workflow Python Starter ###COPYRIGHT - DO NOT COPY WITHOUT EXPRESS PERMISSION.
+THIS IS COPYRIGHTED.

 This is a Python starter rebuild of the Excel-guided medical nexus workflow.
 It converts the core workbook structure into a small FastAPI service that can be used inside a web application.